Financing Your Legal Education

 Cost of Attendance

-Each year, Savannah Law School (SLS) establishes cost of attendance (COA) budgets for each enrollment cohort.
+Yearly, Savannah Law School (SLS) establishes a cost of attendance (COA) budget for each enrollment cohort.
 Tuition, technology fee, SBA fee, and health insurance are considered law school charges (costs paid directly to SLS).
 Books and supplies, personal and miscellaneous expenses, and transportation are estimates of what a student may spend for costs that are not directly paid to SLS and will not appear on their billing statement.

 Some students will spend more than the standard budget, while other students will spend less, depending on individual lifestyles and choices.
 The COA budgets reflect modest but adequate estimates of spending patterns for our students.
 Eligibility for financial aid will be based on the COA budget, not on individual preferences and spending habits.